-17 Fair value of financial instruments
+16 Fair value of financial instruments

 Financial instruments comprise financial assets and financial liabilities.
 The financial assets of the Company comprise amounts due from a related party, refundable deposits, employee loan cash and cash equivalents.
-The financial liabilities of the Company comprise lease liability, trade and other payables.
+The financial liabilities of the Company comprise amounts due to a related party, lease liability, trade and other payables.